inspec/inspec-aws/docs-chef-io/content/aws_launch_configuration.md

 end
 ```

-**Ensure a Launch Config is associated with the right IAM Profile.**
+Ensure a Launch Config is associated with the right IAM Profile:

 ```ruby
 describe aws_launch_configuration('my-config') do